Shadow of a charged black hole with scalar hair: Introduction

 Usually, one considers a black hole in vacuum, for which the photon will orbit the black hole in null geodesics.
 However, our universe is filled with matters, which will affect the trajectory of photons~\cite{Broderick2003}.
 So it is important to study the shadow in nonvacuum environment.
 One of the most common matters in the universe is plasma.
 It is a dilute medium existing around black holes.
-For a spherically symmetric black hole, plasma only affects the size of the black hole shadow, but for a rotating black hole the shadow shape will also be affected~\cite{Perlick2015,Atamurotov2015,Abdujabbarov2015a,Liu2016,Perlick2017, Yan2019,Dastan2016,Saha2018,Das2019,Babar2020,Fathi2020,Tsupko2021,Wang2021}.
+For a spherically symmetric black hole, the spherically symmetric plasma only affects the size of the black hole shadow, but for a rotating black hole the shadow shape will also be affected~\cite{Wang2021,Perlick2015,Atamurotov2015,Abdujabbarov2015a,Liu2016,Perlick2017,Yan2019,Dastan2016,Saha2018,Das2019,Babar2020,Fathi2020,Tsupko2021}.
 Besides, the existence of plasma might cause superradiant instability~\cite{doi:10.1142/S0217751X13400186,CONLON2018169,Brito2015}.
 And it will also hinder our ability to test the strong-field gravity~\cite{Cardoso2020}.

-In this paper, we will study the shadow of the four-dimensional static spherically symmetric nonsingular black hole using three kinds of observers whose motion statuses are static, surrounding the black hole with circular geodesics, and freely falling into the black hole from infinity in the radial direction with and without plasma.
+In this paper, we will study the shadow of the four-dimensional static spherically symmetric charged black hole with scalar hair observed by four kinds of observers whose motion statuses are static, surrounding the black hole with circular geodesics, freely falling into/escaping from the black hole from/to infinity in the radial direction with and without plasma.
 We find that without plasma, the shadow size will not monotonically decrease with $r$ for the radial freely falling observer.
 The existence of plasma will affect the position of the photon sphere and will cause the shadow size smaller.
 In some cases, the photon sphere will disappear.
 The nonmonotonically decreasing phenomenon is also found for the case with plasma.

 This paper is organized as follows.
-In Sec.~\ref{themodel}, we give a brief review on the nonsingular black hole.
+In Sec.~\ref{themodel}, we give a brief review on the charged black hole with scalar hair.
 In Sec.~\ref{shadowvaccum}, we calculate the photon sphere of this black hole without plasma.
-We study the shadow size of the nonsingular black hole using observers with three kinds of motion statuses in Sec.~\ref{sizenoplasma}.
-In Sec.~\ref{effectsofplasma}, we study the effects of plasma through a simple model.
+We study the shadow size of the charged black hole with scalar hair in terms of astrophysical observables with four kinds of motion statuses in Sec.~\ref{sizenoplasma}.
+In Sec.~\ref{effectsofplasma}, we study the effect of plasma through a simple model.
 Finally, we give the conclusions in Sec.~\ref{conclusion}.